More about IT >

 Modern neural networks are bigger and "deeper" than ever.
 They have a significant capacity for machine learning and are appearing in all kinds of niches such as financial analysis.
 They are marketed as having some degree of AI and, depending on whether you regard a comparably complex worm or small insect as "showing some intelligence", that may or may not be true.

 A recent breakthrough has been in the abstraction of general concepts from big data, the basis of cognition.
 A system not only learns to recognise a dog in a photograph but also when mentioned in the accompanying printed text or voiceover.
 It can learn for itself that a dog and a cat are similar in having four legs but differ in other ways.
 Such technology is leading to a new generation of autonomous and smart systems, both online and in engineered products with some semblance of competence.
 Digital assistants and targeted advertising are up-and-coming online services, while self-driving cars, autonomous drone aircraft and the like are beginning to appear.
+Generative AI, the ability to collate and overlay a degree of novelty onto learned data in an apparently human-like way, is now a thing.
 One system can even make a fist at translating between two written languages despite never having learned a word of either.
 Although this last is an impressive feat of pattern recognition, it underlies the absence of any real understanding in the party tricks that such systems can perform, they do not have full cognitive abilities.
 These Machine Learning plus Big Data (ML+BD) systems are being described as AI but, in truth, they fall far short of general intelligence.
 None of them is anywhere near as innately flexible as the human mind, they are all one-trick ponies, highly specialised and strictly limited in scope.
 As a philosopher, I cannot regard such narrow systems as AI, for they patently fail the Turing test to equal me in casual conversation.
 A party trick is not general intelligence.

 What is missing?
 General intelligence is the ability to turn one's mental skills to any problem, from realising that a problem in the first place, through identifying and analysing it, to finding a solution and then implementing that solution.
 Creativity is a necessary prerequisite and some steps have been made in that direction.
 Interaction with the external world, through either a physical robotic body or some cyber equivalent, does appear to be another essential and great strides continue in this area.
 And AI+ML have further accelerated the pace of advance; I now see new breakthroughs being announced every few weeks.